-For the purposes of this report, an estimated budget of \$250,000 per year will be considered the lowest amount of revenue needed to finance a functional GCD.
-This estimate is based on review of the average annual budgets of GCDs within the Hill Country PGMA (Figure 3), personal communication with existing GCD managers and board members, and other considerations of best professional judgment.
+For the purposes of this report, estimated budgets of \$250,000 and \$500,000 per year will be considered the lowest amount of revenue needed to finance a functional GCD.
+The lower estimate is based on review of the average annual budgets of GCDs within the Hill Country PGMA (Figure 3), personal communication with existing GCD managers and board members, and other considerations of best professional judgment.
+The BS/EACD provided comments for the draft report related to a minimum budget for an operational single county GCD for Travis County.
+BS/EACD estimates \$450,000 per year is needed to implement groundwater management programs.
+The higher estimate, \$500,000 per year, is based on this comment.